How to Treat a Cracked Tooth?

 Note that if the injury to the tooth extends to the pulp or nerve of the tooth, then root canal treatment will be needed before the crown can be constructed.
 Crowns can cost depending on the material and difficulty involved.

-Crowns can last for 10 years or more, with good care.
+Crowns can last for 10+ years, with good care.
 If the tooth has sustained a vertical fracture or a crack that extends into the root, restoring the tooth may not be possible.

 If the tooth has to be removed there are ways of replacing the tooth.